espocrm/documentation/docs/administration/log.md

 A loader class must implement `Espo\Core\Log\HandlerLoader` interface.
 It's possible to pass dependencies (via DI mechanism) to a loader class.

 Note: By specifying `handlerList` in the config, the default handler stops from being used.

+You can find the list of handlers supported by Monolog [here](https://github.com/Seldaek/monolog/tree/main/src/Monolog/Handler).